Scaling and Trade-offs in Multi-agent Autonomous Systems: Methods

 \section{Methods}

-To demonstrate how data scaling and dimensional analysis are useful in swarm scenarios, we show three case studies.
-In each of the three case studies, we define a performance metric and vary multiple parameters to obtain $P(\{p_n\})$.
+We consider three case studies, in which we define a performance metric and vary multiple parameters to obtain $P(\{p_n\})$.
 We then consider how to form dimensionless $\pi$-groups from the set of $p_n$.
-We show how the data can often be collapsed onto a single curve, relating $P$ to some fairly simple function of all the parameters.
+We show how the data can be collapsed onto a single curve, relating $P$ to some fairly simple function of all the parameters.

 The first case study involves two adversarial swarms attacking each other.
 A red (attacking) swarm of $N_a$ agents flies directly at a high-value unit.
 A blue (defending) swarm of $N_d$ agents is launched from the high-value unit to intercept the red swarm.
 Each agent is equipped with weapons, which we model as simple attrition-rate functions that depend on the relative distance between any given pair of red and blue agents.
 Agents are killed randomly using Monte Carlo methods.
 We define the performance metric $P$ as the ensemble-averaged probability of survival of any individual agent from the red swarm ($P=0$ means blue wins, $P>0$ means red wins).
 We vary the rates of fire, $\lambda_a$ and $\lambda_d$, and the ranges, $R_a$ and $R_d$ of the weapons, and we find that a straightforward (but non-intuitive) formula can be found for $P$ in terms of $R_a/R_d$ and $\lambda_a/\lambda_d$, which can then be used to determine the minimum size of the blue swarm required for a successful mission.